microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_linux/_index.md

 ## Deployment

 Before running the PowerCLI script, you must set the [environment variables](https://github.com/microsoft/azure_arc/blob/master/azure_arc_servers_jumpstart/vmware/scale_deploy/powercli/linux/vars.ps1) which will be used by the *install_arc_agent.sh* script.
-These variables are based on the Azure Service Principal you've just created, your Azure subscription and tenant, and your VMware vSphere credentials and data.
+These variables are based on the Azure service principal you've just created, your Azure subscription and tenant, and your VMware vSphere credentials and data.

-* Retrieve your Azure Subscription ID and tenant ID using the ```az account list``` command
+* Retrieve your Azure subscription ID and tenant ID using the ```az account list``` command

-* Use the Azure Service Principal ID and password created in the prerequisites section
+* Use the Azure service principal ID and password created in the prerequisites section

 ![](./04.png)